MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/report-design/nested-data-regions-report-builder.md

  By definition, nested data regions are based on the same report dataset.
 You cannot nest data regions that are based on different datasets.
 To display data from different datasets, consider using drillthrough reports or subreports.
 For more information, see [Drillthrough, drilldown, subreports, and nested data regions &#40;Power BI Report Builder&#41;](../../paginated-reports/report-design/drillthrough-drilldown-subreports-nested-data-regions.md).

-## Understanding scope for a nested data region
+## Understand scope for a nested data region
  The scope for data in a nested data region is automatically defined by its placement in the parent data region.
 For example, the scope for data for a chart nested in a tablix corner cell is the data from the dataset bound to the tablix data region after the filters are applied for the dataset, the tablix data region, and the chart data region.
 The scope for a tablix nested in a tablix cell is the same as the scope for the corner cell, but additionally scoped to the row and column group memberships of the cell in which it is nested, with the corresponding group filters applied.
 For more information about scope, see [Expression scope for totals, aggregates, and built-in collections &#40;Power BI Report Builder&#41;](../../paginated-reports/expressions/expression-scope-for-totals-aggregates-and-built-in-collections.md).

  The following list describes the scope for cells in the following tablix areas: